-The geographical location and diverse terrain of Bulgaria characterise it as one of the most hail-stormy countries in Europe.
+The geographical location and diverse terrain of Bulgaria makes it one of the countries with the highest number of hail events in Europe.

-Hail is a weather phenomenon, detrimental to the agricultural crops.
+Hail is a weather phenomenon extremely harmful to the agricultural crops.

-The Bulgarian hail suppression system was set up in 1968 as a structure of the Ministry of Agriculture.
-The Hail Suppression Agency now protects an area of 17 000 sq. km in the regions where hail damages have turned out to be the strongest: the districts of Vidin, Montana, Vratsa, Pleven, Pazardjik, Plovdiv, Stara Zagora and Sliven.
+The Bulgarian hail suppression agency was found in 1968 as a part of the Ministry of Agriculture.
+The Hail Suppression Agency now has protected area of 2 million hectares in the regions where hail damages have turned out to be the strongest: the districts of Vidin, Montana, Vratsa, Pleven, Pazardjik, Plovdiv, Stara Zagora, Sliven and Haskovo.

-The Agency carries out its activities by monitoring the weather conditions using MRL5-IRIS Doppler radars and cloud seeding.
+The Hail Suppression Agency uses MRL-IRIS Doppler radars for monitoring the weather conditions and cloud seeding.